dell/omnia/docs/source/Troubleshooting/knownissues.rst

     1. Delete the failed node from the db using ``delete_node.yml`` playbook utility.
 For more information, `click here <../InstallationGuides/deletenode.html#delete-provisioned-node>`_.
     2. Re-provision the node by re-running the ``discovery_provision.yml`` playbook.

-⦾ **Kserve deployment fails on RHEL 8.8 clusters.
+⦾ **Kserve deployment occasionally fails on RHEL 8.8 clusters.
 Cleaning up the cluster doesn't resolve the issue.**

 **Potential Cause**: